signaldatascience/R-curriculum/src/week1/day3/r-attributes-factors-matrices.md

 **Exercise.** Write a function that takes in a data frame and converts every column with at most 5 unique values into a factor.
 (You may find `unique()` useful.)

 **Exercise.** Write a function that takes in a data frame and, for each factor column, replaces every `NA` with the most common non-`NA` value in the column.
 Generate a toy dataframe to use to demonstrate that your function works.
+Write a different function that replaces every `NA` value with a random level of the factor, distributed identically to their relative frequencies in the column's non-`NA` values.
+How can you make this [imputation](https://en.wikipedia.org/wiki/Imputation_(statistics)) method reproducible? (*Hint:* Try `set.seed()`.)

 **Exercise.** Write a function that takes in a data frame, with some but not all columns being factors, and expands each factor into a set of *indicator variables* within the data frame.
 Precisely, for each factor, replace that factor column with a number of *binary indicator variables*, having these properties: